Japan–Spain relations: Agreements

 Both nations have signed numerous agreements such as a Treaty of Friendship, Commerce and Navigation (1868); Agreement on the Elimination of Tourist Visas (1965); Agreement on Air Services (1980); Agreement on Cultural Cooperation (1982); Agreement on Scientific and Technological Cooperation (2011); Agreement on Exchange and Cooperation in Defense (2014); Agreement on Sports Cooperation (2017); Agreement on Economic and Industrial Cooperation (2017) and an Agreement on Scientific and Investigative Medical Cooperation (2017).

 Tourism

 Spain is the 5th largest European destination for Japanese tourists with 473,000 Japanese citizens visiting Spain and spending more than €900 million Euros in 2017.
 During the same period, 100,000 Spanish citizens traveled to Japan.
 There are direct flights between Madrid and Tokyo with Iberia airlines.

 Trade

-In 2015, trade between Japan and Spain totaled €5.5 billion Euros (729 billion Yen).
-Japan's main exports to Spain include: Chemical products, machinery and transportation equipment.
-Spain's exports to Japan include: Transportation equipment and machinery.
+In 2015, trade between Japan and Spain totaled €5.5 billion (¥729 billion).
+Japan's main exports to Spain include chemical products, machinery and transportation equipment.
+Spain's exports to Japan include transportation equipment and machinery.
+Japanese cultural exports to Spain include anime, film, video games, and food.
 Japan is Spain's second largest trading partner in Asia and Spain is Japan's sixth largest trading partner within the European Union.